rackerlabs/design-system/_docs/style/colors.md

 ### Health status

+These colors and labels communicate the well-being of an infrastructure object, for example, a load balancer or a server, or an entity, for example, an account or a user.

-Because they tested well with customers, we encourage you to use the labels as outlined below, although we recognize that certain use cases might deviate from these labels.
+Because they tested well with customers, the Helix team encourage you to use the provided labels, although we recognize that certain use cases might deviate from these labels.

-Must include colors reserved for health related information

-The well-being of an infrastructure object, for example, a load balancer or a server.

-Also used to communicate the well-being of an entity, for example, an account or a user that could be *disabled*.

 - **Critical**: Communicates that an object needs immediate attention.
 - **Warning**: Communicates that something has gone wrong, or might go wrong, and that further investigation is required.